 - Bilberry.
 Also known as European blueberry, bilberry is a close relative to cranberries and American blueberries.
 Bilberry harbors potent antioxidant properties, which makes it a powerful free radical scavenger.
 In addition, bilberry is known to have an astringent effect, which is why it was and still is used today for urinary tract infections.
 It is commonly included in bladder infection complex supplements along with cranberry extract.

 - Uva Ursi.
 Arctostaphylos uva ursi is an evergreen shrub that has long been popular for fighting urinary tract infections.
-It is a potent kidney and bladder detoxifier.
-A great supplement containing Uva Ursi called Renamide can be found in the Myers Detox Store.
-I take it every day for kidney and urinary tract support.
+It is a potent kidney and bladder detoxifier that works for kidney and urinary tract support.
 It is imperative for my clients that have recurrent bladder infections.

 - Echinacea.
 Echinacea is a major immune system booster that also harbors powerful antiseptic action.